as-ideas/recruitment-tests-public/frontend/frontend.md

       * Do this only if you can do this fast enough, don't waste time

-## Task 5 - Create test(s) for your JS
+## Task 5 - Test your application

-   * Write at least one unit test for your JS code
+   * Write at least one test for your application
    * It is ok if the test is called manually
+   * BONUS: your test(s) run without internet access

 ## Task 6 - CRUD for universes